mitchdpg/cyberark-sca-sia-api-policy-retriever/README.md

-# CyberArk SCA & SIA Policy Retriever (Python)
+# CyberArk SCA & SIA Policy API Retriever (Python)

-Built a script to authenticate with CyberArk's platform API using OAuth 2.0 client credentials, generate a bearer token, and retrieve all Secure Cloud Access (SCA) and Secure Infrastructure Access (SIA) policies.
+Created a script to authenticate with CyberArk's platform API using OAuth 2.0 client credentials, generate a bearer token, and retrieve all Secure Cloud Access (SCA) and Secure Infrastructure Access (SIA) policies.
 The client secret is prompted at runtime via `getpass` — no plaintext credentials in code.

 ## Overview